JackScottAU/SelectronicMQTT/README.md

   "Mqtt": {
     "Hostname": "",
     "Username": "",
-    "Password": ""
+    "Password": "",
+    "UniqueID": "",
+    "SendHomeAssistantDiscoveryMessages": true
   }
 ```

-The system number is the end portion of the URL (likely to be a number with a 1-3 digit length).
+The system number is the end portion of the select.live URL (likely to be a number with a 1-3 digit length).
+I use the same thing for the uniqueID.